-The fish bone was removed from the floor of the patient's mouth.
+The fish bone was removed from the patient's floor of the mouth.

-The results of the diagnostic imaging (CT-Scanner) recorded a foreign object about 16 mm long in the right oral floor, with signs of inflammation of the right oral floor, inflammation spreading under the chin.
-The patient was diagnosed with an object in the oral floor, complications of surrounding soft tissue abscess.
+CT scan results revealed a foreign body approximately 16 mm long in the right floor of the mouth, along with signs of inflammation of the right floor of the mouth and inflammation radiating under the chin.
+The patient was diagnosed with a foreign body in the floor of the mouth, complicated by a soft tissue abscess.

 Source link